marSync/kerberos-sidecar/Dockerfiles/kerberos-sidecar/README.md

 ### Runtime binaries

 To create a lightweight KRB5 container the [Scratch](https://hub.docker.com/_/scratch) image was used.
 The container includes only necessary utilities for the runtime.
-By default the container is running as `kerberos` user with no priviledged permissions.
+By default the container is running as `kerberos` user with no privileged permissions.

 | Binary      | Description |
 | ----------- | ----------- |